rvt/bbq-controller/README.md

 * To use Fan control use a mos-fet or transistor for PWM fan control.
 Alternative you can use ON/OF fan control of PWM is not working out (see also compile options to select between the methods).
 * If you notice some noise through the Lin-Potentiometer: add a 0.1uF radiaal Elco between the middle pin and DGND.

-MAX31855 is a two wire connection to a thermocouple and has a positive and negative side.
+MAX31855 is a two wire connection to a k-type thermocouple and has a positive and negative side.
 Make sure you connect them correctly.
 I don´ think the device will break if incorrectly connected.
-MAX31865 is a 3 or 4 wire connection to a thermocouple.
+MAX31865 is a 3 or 4 wire connection to a PT100 thermocouple.
 Read this carefully : [Adafruit 4-Wire RTDs](https://learn.adafruit.com/adafruit-max31865-rtd-pt100-amplifier/rtd-wiring-config) The general idea is that if you have a 3 or 4 wire thermocouple you need to reconfigure the shield accordingly.
 When incorrectly connected you won´ break the device but you will get incorrect readings.